JeremyYowell/lotgd/README.md

 - A difficulty (DC) between 8 and 18 — DC values are hidden from players
 - Min/max level range

 DC values below 8 are not recommended — even a roll of 1 should carry meaningful failure risk.
+After editing a scenario's text, regenerate its audio via Admin → Audio Manager.

 ---